LironBalastra/Mitkadem2-Project/README.md

 you can send messages,picutres,videos and audios.

 # NOTE
-you need to double click button in order to open module.
+you need to double click button in order to open modal.